Women and (Musical) Histories: Early Career Researcher Day

 Anna Beer, originally a scholar of early-modern literature, is now best-known for her feminist studies of female creatives, written for non-specialists.
 Her most influential book is Sounds and Sweet Airs: The Forgotten Women of Classical Music (2016) which has led to a range of media engagement and numerous collaborations with performers.
 Ten years on, Anna is again exploring the position of women in the music industry for a new book (Composer: the changing face of music) but now blending historical analysis with interviews with contemporary practitioners.
 She is a Visiting Fellow at Kellogg College, Oxford

 The Academy is informed by the ‘social model’ in its understanding of disability.
-If you have any access requirements, please do not hesitate to contact us.
+If you have any access requirements, please contact Victoria Hodgkinson at WMH1conference@ram.ac.uk to discuss.

-This event is supported by the University of London Convocation Trust and the Music & Letters Trust.
+This conference is supported by the University of London Convocation Trust.